sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 c. private cloud
 d. non-cloud

-Moving forward it may be the case this prioritization may change with the rapidly evolving lcoud technologoes.
+Moving forward it may be the case this prioritization may change with the rapidly evolving cloud technologies.
 With this in mind, what is more important than moving to the cloud itself, is the *ability to move to the cloud*.
 As covered above, moving to the cloud while maintaining existing arduous and lengthy processes would not greatly increase the responsiveness to Canadian citizens, as desired.
-Cloud first requires the entire organization to shift in favour of automation over toil in over to fully realize the benefits that a world leading modern Cloud Service Provider (CSP) can provide.
+Cloud first requires the entire organization to shift in favour of automation over toil in order to fully realize the benefits that a world-leading modern Cloud Service Provider (CSP) can provide.

 ##### Upon the completion of the PB Cloud Environment